 Spiritual Technologies Free the Mind

-Spiritual technologies are the processes that help people unplug from the Matrix.
+Spiritual technologies are the processes that teach people how to unplug from the Matrix.
 They are keys that unlock our potential.

-They may be ancient processes, but they stand up to the science test of modern science.
+These are ancient processes that can be investigated and proven to be effective through scientific testing.
 These methods are repeatable and measurable.
 We use the analogy of baking a cake to describe how they work.
-If you want to make a cake, it’s best to follow a recipe.
-If you follow the recipe and put the ingredients together as suggested, you’ll get a delicious treat.
+If you want to make a cake, following a recipe is best.
+You’ll get a delicious treat if you follow the recipe and combine the ingredients.

 There are several ways to group these tools.
 Here’s one way to do it:

 - The first group of methods we recommend is critical thinking tools.
-These tools include Logical and Rational Thinking Skills and its companion tools, 10 Common Logical Fallacies, and Spiritual Axioms.
+These tools include Logical and Rational Thinking Skills, 10 Common Logical Fallacies, and Spiritual Axioms.
 These tools help us make better decisions.
-Along with the analytical tools, we also include “Inner work” methods, The Enneagram Personality Profile, and Comparative Analysis.
-So, together these help us think more rationally and address the programming of the mind and mechanisms of Ego, personality, and instincts.
+This group also includes “Inner work” methods like The Enneagram Personality Profile and Comparative Analysis.
+So, together, these tools help us think more rationally and repair the negative programming of the mind.

 - The next progression is meditation.
 Seated meditation is the core technology of spiritual practice.
 This group has techniques ranging from a basic Two-Step Beginning Mediation through Mindfulness Meditation, Japa Meditation, and advanced techniques like the Siddhis of Patanjali.
-Moving meditation helps us strengthen the mind-body connection.
+Moving meditation includes techniques to strengthen the mind-body connection.
 It also includes energy collection methods and grounding techniques like Forest Bathing, the Tree Grounding Exercise, Qigong, and Tai Chi.

-- Last are healing modalities, such as Reiki and Shiatsu.
+- The last group contains all healing techniques, such as Pejut, Reiki, and Shiatsu.

-Learning how to unplug from the Matrix, the dominant cultural narrative, is the healthiest thing you can do for yourself.
+Leaving the Matrix is the healthiest thing you can do for yourself.
 It also has a positive impact on everyone in your circle of influence.
 Are you ready to unplug?

-If you have feedback or questions, don’t hesitate to contact us.
+If you have feedback or questions, contact us.